tomiito/developer-documentation/source/includes/guides/_supply.md

 http://www.supplierURL.com?status=complete&PID=[%PID%]&MID=[%MID%]&42=[%AGE%]&43=[%GENDER%]&45=[%ZIP%]&47=[%HISPANIC%]&113=[%ETHNICITY%]
 ```

 Fulcrum Standard questions provide an industry standard for programmatic survey targeting.
-A survey’s qualifications form the pre-screener questions that are presented to each respondent before they leave Fulcrum and enter the client survey.
+A survey’s qualifications form the prescreener questions that are presented to each respondent before they leave Fulcrum and enter the client survey.

 - Questions and their conditions make up qualifications—the overall type of respondents the buyer is looking for.
 - Conditions are set on a question to form a qualification, which specifies who is allowed into the survey.
 For example AGE and GENDER are questions.
 If the client is looking for AGE 18-24 and only Males, those would be conditions.